Gammerdinger/sex-SNP-finder/README.md

 ### Features in the works

 * Getting rid of the biallelic assumption.
 This should be resolved rather soon and is high on my priority list.
-* Toggle options so that you can choose where you want only certain outputs.
+* Toggle options so that you can choose which computations you would like done.